On the addition of an $SU(2)$ quadruplet of scalars to the Standard Model: Introduction

 In this paper we deal on the addition of one $SU(2)$ quadruplet of scalars to the SM.
-In order to bring about interesting possibilities for its interaction with the doublet of the SM, we consider three possibilities for their relative hypercharges\footnote{(In a recent paper of ours~\cite{milagre} the hypercharge of the quadruplet was left arbitrary, preventing additional interactions with the doublet.}: either they are equal, or the hypercharge of the quadruplet is three times the one of the doublet, or the quadruplet has zero hypercharge.
-The purpose of this paper is to show that, even in these very simple extensions of the scalar sector of the SM, phase spaces with complicated shapes arise; fortunately, however, in the specific cases dealt with in this paper, those shapes may be described by \emph{exact analytical equations}.
+In order to bring about interesting possibilities for its interaction with the doublet of the SM, we consider two possibilities for their relative hypercharges\footnote{In a recent paper of ours~\cite{milagre} the hypercharge of the quadruplet was left arbitrary, preventing additional interactions with the doublet.}: either they are equal or the hypercharge of the quadruplet is three times the one of the doublet.
+The purpose of this paper is to show that, even in these very simple extensions of the scalar sector of the SM, phase spaces with complicated shapes arise; fortunately, however, those shapes may be described by \emph{exact analytical equations}.
+The establishment of this fact and of those equations constitute the groundbreaking achievement of this work.

+It should be mentioned that scalar quadruplets like the ones that we envisage in this paper, \textit{viz.}\ with hypercharge either $1/2$ or $3/2$, may be useful---when accompanied by large fermionic $SU(2)$ multiplets---to construct effective extensions of the usual seesaw mechanisms for the neutrino masses~\cite{meloni1}.
+Extensions of the scalar sector of the SM will also bring about deviations of the self-interactions of the SM's scalar boson from their SM values, and it is relevant to check how large such deviations may be~\cite{kannike}.
+Scalars in large $SU(2)$ representations are also useful to render the coupling of the Higgs boson to a pair of gauge bosons larger than what it is in the SM, if the new scalars are allowed to have VEVs~\cite{Yagyu1}.\footnote{See also Ref.~\cite{Yagyu2}.} Those VEVs do not necessarily alter the $\rho$ parameter~\cite{Yagyu3}.

 The plan of this paper is as follows.
 In Section~\ref{sec:Notation} we expound relevant material from Ref.~\cite{we}.
-In Section~\ref{sec:0} we determine the phase space for a quadruplet with null hypercharge.
 In Section~\ref{sec:3/2} we determine the phase space for a quadruplet with hypercharge $3/2$.
 In Section~\ref{sec:1/2} we determine the phase space for a quadruplet with hypercharge $1/2$ and a reflection symmetry.
-In Section~\ref{sec:conclusions} we write down the two main conclusions of this work and we discuss a few additional issues.
-In Appendix~\ref{App:expressions} we display the expressions of quantities defined in Sections~\ref{sec:0}, \ref{sec:3/2}, and~\ref{sec:1/2}.
-In Appendix~\ref{App:UNI} we display the unitarity constraints on the SPs.
-In Appendix~\ref{App:more} we deal on a further case, which however is unstable under renormalization.
+In Section~\ref{sec:conclusions} we write down the main conclusions of this work and we offer two suggestions for further research.

+This paper has many appendices that, however, do not need to be read in order to understand the relevant computations.
+In Appendix~\ref{App:expressions} we display the expressions of quantities defined in Sections~\ref{sec:3/2} and~\ref{sec:1/2}.
+In Appendix~\ref{App:concavity} we discuss the method to discover whether a surface is convex, concave, or has undefined concavity properties.
+In Appendix~\ref{App:more} we deal on a further case, which however is of no practical interest because it is unstable under renormalization.
+In Appendix~\ref{App:UNI} (which is not referred to in the main text of the paper) we display the unitarity constraints on the various models.